How the public is betting the Rams vs. Bucs in the NFC Divisional round

 Moneyline

-The Bucs are -150 favorites while the Rams are +130 underdogs.
-66% of handle and 62% of total bets are on the Rams to win.
+The Bucs are -145 favorites and the Rams are +125 underdogs.
+59% of the handle and 57% of total bets are on Rams to win.

 Is the public right?